Homework

 Online Platforms

 Homework can be set on online platforms if the criteria fits with the guiding principles.
 There are a number of advantages that include; pre-existing courses and materials, instant feedback to students and records created so tracking is easier.
-The platforms used are:
+The platform used is Sparx for English, Maths and Science.
+In Key Stage 4 there are also more online platforms available to students, including Seneca and Memrise.

 How Much Homework